 Students participating in school-sponsored groups and activities will be allowed to solicit funds from other students, staff members, and members of the community in accordance with school guidelines.
-The following general rules will apply to all fund-raisers: Students involved in the fund-raiser are not to interfere with students participating in other activities in order to solicit funds; a student will not be allowed to participate in a fund-raising activity for a group in which s/he is not a member without the approval of the activities advisor; no student may participate in fund-raising activities off school property without proper supervision by approved staff or other adults; no house-to-house canvassing is allowed by any student for any fund-raising activity; unless authorized by administration.
+The following general rules will apply to all fund-raisers: Students involved in the fund-raiser are not to interfere with students participating in other activities in order to solicit funds; a student will not be allowed to participate in a fund-raising activity for a group in which s/he is not a member without the approval of the activities advisor; no student may participate in fund-raising activities off school property without proper supervision by approved staff or other adults; no house-to-house canvassing is allowed by any student for any fund-raising activity; unless authorized by the assistant principal.
+Any fund-raisers that require students to exert themselves physically beyond their normal pattern of activity, such as "runs for..", will be monitored by a staff member in order to prevent a student from over-extending himself/herself to the point of potential harm; no student may participate in a fund-raising activity conducted by a parent group, booster club, or community organization on school property without the approval of the approval of the assistant principal.